Frequently asked questions (FAQs)

 Yes, the PDF is available from this page: Frequently Asked Questions - SGE inlet liners.

 - ◄What materials are available for GC ferrules?

 GC ferrules are available in graphite, Vespel®, Vespel-graphite and PTFE.
 View the full range of CRS GC ferrules.

 - ◄Can I use graphite ferrules on my mass spectrometer connection?

 Graphite ferrules are porous to oxygen, therefore they are unsuitable for connecting columns to mass spectrometers.

-In-house testing shown that it is possible to get SilTites to work with Aluminium clad columns, but it is difficult to get them to work every time with a GCMS.
+In-house testing has shown that it is possible to get SilTites to work with aluminium clad columns, but it is difficult to get them to work every time with a GCMS.
 If someone was not using MS, then if they are careful they should be able to get them to work.

-Sometimes the Aluminium layer can be a little rough, so it would be a good idea to avoid any sections of the column that feel rough.
-Since the SilTite material is relatively hard, when it is compressed down on to a rough area of the Aluminium, it is more likely to cause a fracture.
+Sometimes the aluminium layer can be a little rough, so it would be a good idea to avoid any sections of the column that feel rough.
+Since the SilTite material is relatively hard, when it is compressed down on to a rough area of the aluminium, it is more likely to cause a fracture.

 SilTite nuts and ferrules are only available for the MS interface.

 - ◄Which SilTite kit should be used with the Thermo ISQ?